oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 #### TBD NOTE!
 This chapter appears to be missing critical necessary details, such as:

-- setting up a service account (probably belongs in prerequisites, see quick start)
+- setting up a service account (probably belongs in prerequisites, see quick start.
+Also see the security chapter.)
 - creating a ns for the operator (mentioned in 'from operator source' but not 'from repo' - probably belongs in prerequisites)
 - the full typical command line for helm installing the operator, including referencing its service account (see quick start)
 - the options/steps for setting up which namespaces the operator should manage (see helm usage, namespace mgt)